 The cog thread lift procedure usually takes 45 to 60 minutes, depending on the treatment you require.

 How Long Do Cog Threads Results Last?

 PDO and PCL cog threads treatment encourages natural collagen synthesis.
-PDO threads starts absorbing after 1 month and results last up to 8 to 12 months.
+PDO threads start absorbing after one month, and results last up to 8 to 12 months.

-PCL starts absorbing at four months but results usually last 4 to 5 years.
+PCL starts absorbing at four months, but usually, results will last 4 to 5 years.